physicslucy/NMSSMPheno/RUNNING_IRIDIS.md

 ###SUSY: Pythia8

-One program is responsible for running Pythia8, [generateMC.cc](Pythia/generateMC.cc).
+One program is responsible for running Pythia8, [generateMC.cc](Pythia/src/generateMC.cc).
 The exact process(es) are specified using an input card, see [input_cards](Pythia/input_cards).
 Common options (e.g. beam parameters) are specified in [common_pp13.cmnd](Pythia/input_cards/common_pp13.cmnd).
-If one wishes to analyse the event (e.g. save a distribution to a ROOT file), one should edit [generateMC.cc](Pythia/generateMC.cc) directly.

-Compile the program using
+To compile and produce the executable:

 ```
+cd Pythia
-make generateMC
+make
 ```

-Run it interactively using
+Then to run it:

 ```
 ./generateMC.exe <opts>
 ```

-To see possible options use the `--help` flag.
-At a minimum, you will want to specify the card file, the mass of the lightest boson, and the output format.
-We use the HepMC format to store the complete event, including hadronisation.
+See a list of options by using the `--help` flag. **As a minimum** you will need the name of an input card.
+There are also options for changing the number of events to generate, changing the mass of the a1, as well as several output formats.
+They all take optional filenames.
+If no filename is specified, then one will be auto-generated based upon the input card, mass, and random number generator seed.

+- `--hepmc`: saves the **complete event listing (including hadronisation)** in HepMC format.
+Suitable for passing to Delphes.
+- `--lhe`: saves the **hard process only** in LHE format.
+Suitable for passing to another MC program to hadronise, or to study the hard event itself.
+- `--root`: saves user-defined histograms to a ROOT file.
+The user must define the histogram objects, and can then fill them by analysing the Pythia event object.
+This is done in [generateMC.cc](Pythia/src/generateMC.cc).

 ####Running on PBS batch system